alpha1125/firstfire_login_skeleton/README.md

   - USER entries

+### UI/UX
+- Using bootstrap 5.3.1 (as of 2023-07-31)
+- Nav menu
+  - Logged in, you see one set of menus
+    - As an admin, you see additional menus
+  - Logged out
+    - you can reset password
+    - you can sign up (disable, by removing entries to the registration route)

 TODOs:
 - EasyAdmin::UserCrudController
+  - User CRUD crontroller
+    - needs to detail view
+    - manage roles
+      - Only Super User, and revoke and appoint admins
+      - Other Admins are not able to do so (avoid chaos, rogue)
   - Extend to manage roles
     - SuperUser can add/remove admins
       - invite new user.
 Trigger a new user's email invite.
       - RESET password from ADMIN, will get user to reset email.

 ## Requirements:
 - Mysql